 Provide coordination and interface of alarm initiating and supervisory devices with the fire alarm system.

-The fire protection piping and sprinkler layout shall function in such a manner so as not to interfere with lighting fixtures, air distribution devices, equipment, piping, beams, and ductwork.
+The fire protection piping, and sprinkler layout shall function in such a manner so as not to interfere with lighting fixtures, air distribution devices, equipment, piping, beams, and ductwork.
 The work under this section shall yield to all other trades.

-Furnish, install and adjust as necessary all waterflow and valve supervisory switches.
+Furnish, install, and adjust as necessary all waterflow and valve supervisory switches.

 Fire protection systems complete with supervised control valves, inspector’s test and main drain assemblies, vane type waterflow alarm switches, pressure gauge, main drain, auxiliary drains, and local alarm devices.